Glendronach 2003 Single cask

 Finish..
 Deliciously sherried to the very end.

 Thoughts..
 This is so very different to the 2004 in that this is a lot more subtle..
 The flavours and aromas are all there but so much softer which really gives it so much more complexity and balance..
-The 04 is fantastic and is a real sherry bomb but this is more interesting to me, in that this kind of makes you work harder in order to crack it..
+The 04 is fantastic and is a real sherry bomb but this is more interesting to me, this kind of makes you work harder in order to crack it..
 There is a mysterious aura to this bottle, while you Nose it you can close your eyes and imagine your in the warehouse sampling straight from the cask and it does not get much more magical than that !!

 Thanks go out to Benriach/Glendronach for the generous samples..